Nebraska ex-bar employee seeks donations after firing over video of maskless Gov. Ricketts: reports

 Now, she’s seeking donations on the internet to help pay her bills.

-“Since I just got fired for posting this tweet, if anyone would like to donate to this lovely single mama, I’ll be posting my venmo and cashapp shortly,” the woman, using the Twittle handle Keezyoko, wrote Tuesday, according to the Lincoln Journal Star.
+“Since I just got fired for posting this tweet, if anyone would like to donate to this lovely single mama, I’ll be posting my venmo and cashapp shortly,” the woman, using the Twitter handle Keezyoko, wrote Tuesday, according to the Lincoln Journal Star.

 Both Venmo and Cashapp are mobile payment sites.